Flash-X/Milhoja/tools/milhoja_pypkg/README.md

 code needed by Milhoja code generators.

 ## Known Issues
-* We acknowledge that `pytest` is a common-used and well-liked framework for testing python code.
+* We acknowledge that `pytest` is a commonly-used and well-liked framework for testing python code.
 We intend to study if it should be used to integrate testing in the package or if the present use of python's `unittest` facitilities is sufficient.